Explore Our Garden Wildlife Blog

 The short answer.

-Good quality proprietary hedgehog biscuits, dog biscuits and cat biscuits are best in that order.
+Hedgehogs can eat good quality proprietary hedgehog biscuits, dog biscuits and cat biscuits, which are best in that order.
 Along with plenty of fresh drinking water offered in a shallow sided dish or feeding station for hedgehogs.
 Cooked meaty dog and cat food are also good alternatives.
 Ark wildlife stocks a great range of hedgehog food that means you don’t have to go making your own!

 The slightly longer answer.